DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-11-Theyre_watching_now.md

 ---

-**Ten days after Reeves's visit.**

-Jason was walking to the library when he felt it.
+A few days later, Jason was walking to the library when he felt it.
 That particular pressure.
 Someone watching with intent.

 He didn't look around.
 Didn't change his pace.
-Just activated his whisper clip.

-"Lina, Milo.
-I've got a tail.
-Single observer, approximately thirty meters back.
-Moving to protocol Delta."

-"Copy," Lina replied.
-"I'm two blocks east.
-Milo?"

-"Four blocks west.
-I can circle behind."
+Just pulled out his new burner phone and sent a quick text: **Delta.**

 Protocol Delta: Identify the tail without confrontation.
 If possible, photograph.
 If threat level escalates, scatter and regroup.

+His phone buzzed twice in quick succession.

+**Copy.
+Two blocks east. -L**\
+**Four blocks west.
+Circling. -M**

 Jason took his planned route to the library.
 Went inside.
 Used the bathroom exit to slip out the back.
 Circled around through an alley.

-Milo's voice came through: "Visual confirmation.
+Milo's text came through: **Visual confirmation.
 Male, mid-thirties, gray jacket.
 Carrying resonance scanner, concealed.
-Not Reeves, but same training signature."
+Not Reeves, but same training signature.
+Getting photo.**

-"Got him on camera," Lina added.
-"Sending image to Elyra for identification."
+**Got him on camera,** Lina added. **Sending image to Elyra for identification.**

 Jason made his way to the secondary meeting point—a bookshop they'd established as a backup location.
 Fifteen minutes later, the others arrived.

 "They're stepping up," Lina said.
 "That's active tracking, not passive observation."

 Milo pulled up his tablet.
 "Elyra responded.
-The tail is confirmed HOA field operative.
+The tail is confirmed as a HOA field operative.
 Name: Marcus Chen.
-Specializes in capability assessment."
+Specializes in capability assessment.
+Let me pull her in."

 "Capability assessment," Jason repeated.
 "So they're not just watching where we go.
 They're measuring what we can do."

-"Exactly," came Elyra's voice through their clips.
+"Exactly," came Elyra's voice from Milo's tablet.
 "Which means two things: First, they haven't decided how dangerous you are yet.
 Second, they're gathering data to make that decision."

 "How long before they decide?"
 Lina asked.